staticdev/django-sorting-bootstrap/README.rst

 .. image:: https://pypip.in/v/django-sorting-bootstrap/badge.png
         :target: https://pypi.python.org/pypi/django-sorting-bootstrap

-Django-sorting-bootstrap is a pluggable app to easy add sorting for querysets, links and table headers in Django_ templates.
+Django-sorting-bootstrap is a pluggable mini-API to easy add sorting for querysets, links and table headers in Django_ templates.
 There is also a new tag that creates headers for sorting tables using `Twitter Bootstrap`_'s layout.

 Installation
 ------------